 "Maine Chowder Wins Over Tomato-Type" read the Lewiston Sun Journal headline.
 "Rep. Sleeper's Campaign for "Unpolluted" Dish Is Successful.

-The story went on: "Good old-fashioned New England clam chowder drew the nod of epicures here today in a battle de cuisine with its big-city sister, tomato-impregnated Manhattan clam chowder."
+Then the story went on: "Good old-fashioned New England clam chowder drew the nod of epicures here today in a battle de cuisine with its big-city sister, tomato-impregnated Manhattan clam chowder."

-A year later, Eleanor Early picked up the anti-tomato crusade in her 1940 book, A New England Sampler
+Then a year later, Eleanor Early picked up the anti-tomato crusade in her 1940 book, A New England Sampler

 There is a terrible pink mixture (with tomatoes in it and herbs) called Manhattan Clam Chowder, that is only a vegetable soup, and not to be confused with New England Clam Chowder, nor spoken of in the same breath.
 Tomatoes and clams have no more affinity than ice cream and horseradish.